 10F.
 Statutory declaration

-Where in a calendar year a dealer has neither held nor received money in relation to a trust account, the dealer must, within 3 months of the end of that year, provide the Board with a statutory declaration to this effect.
+Where in a calendar year a dealer has neither held nor received money in relation to a trust account, the dealer must, within 3 months of the end of that year, provide the Commissioner with a statutory declaration to this effect.

 [Regulation 10F inserted in Gazette 13 Aug 2002 p.
-4161.]
+4161; amended in Gazette 30 Jun 2011 p.
+2660.]

 Division 3 — Duties of financial institutions